 Number ten: InterDent.
 200 locations in eight states.

 This list is constantly evolving, and it wouldn’t be surprising to find some new names in the lower half by 2018.
 More and more dental groups are popping up every month to compete with the big boys in their respective markets.

 Should you form a DSO?
-Click below to register for a complimentary webinar that will help dental entrepreneurs answer the burning question of the moment.
+We partnered with legal expert Bart Walker to host a special webinar and help dental entrepreneurs answer the burning question of the moment.